Status and phase

 Inclusion criteria

-Participant has evidence of disease progression defined as at least 1 of the following criteria at study entry.
+If the participant has mCRPC, participant has evidence of disease progression defined as 1 or more of the following criteria at study entry:

-Participant has a serum testosterone level < 1.73 nmol/L (< 50 ng/dL) at Screening visit.
+If the participant has mCRPC, participant has a serum testosterone level < 1.73 nmol/L (< 50 ng/dL) at the Screening visit.

 Exclusion criteria

-Participant has any concurrent disease, infection or comorbid condition that interferes with the ability of the participant to participate in the study, which places the participant at undue risk or complicates the interpretation of data.
+Participant has any concurrent disease, infection or comorbid condition that interferes with the ability of the subject to participate in the study, which places the subject at undue risk or complicates the interpretation of data.

 Participant has known active central nervous system (CNS) metastases.
-NOTE: a participant with CNS metastases that have been treated with surgery and/or radiation therapy, who is no longer taking pharmacologic doses of glucocorticoids and is neurologically stable, is eligible.
+Note: Participant with CNS metastases who has been treated with surgery and/or radiation therapy, who is off pharmacologic doses of glucocorticoids and who is neurologically stable is eligible.

-Participant has any unresolved National Cancer Institute - Common Terminology Criteria for Adverse Events (NCI-CTCAE) (v5.0) Grade > 2 toxicity at the Screening visit.
-NOTE: A participant receiving ongoing hormone replacement therapy for endocrine immune-related AEs without clinical symptoms will not be excluded.
+Participant has any unresolved National Cancer Institute-Common Terminology Criteria for Adverse Events (NCI-CTCAE) (version 5.0) Grade > 2 toxicity at the Screening visit.
+Note: Participant receiving ongoing hormone replacement therapy for endocrine immune-related AEs without clinical symptoms will not be excluded.

-Participant has had major surgery (e.g., requiring general anesthesia) within 90 days before screening, or will not have fully recovered from surgery, or has major surgery planned during the time the participant is expected to participate in the study.
+Participant has had major surgery (e.g., requiring general anesthesia) within 30 days before screening, or has not fully recovered from surgery, or has major surgery planned during the time the participant is expected to participate in the study.

-Participant has/had febrile illness or symptomatic, viral, bacterial (including upper respiratory infection) or fungal (noncutaneous) infection within 28 days prior to Cycle 1 Day 1.
+Participant has/had febrile illness or symptomatic, viral, bacterial (including upper respiratory infection) or fungal (noncutaneous) infection within 28 days prior to day 1.

-Participant received a blood transfusion within 1 month of Cycle 1 Day 1.
+Participant received a blood transfusion within 1 month of the first dose of study intervention.

 Participant has a history of impaired pituitary or adrenal gland function (e.g., Addison's disease, Cushing's syndrome).

-Participant has hemoglobin A1c (HbA1c) > 10% and was previously diagnosed with diabetes mellitus.
-Participant has HbA1c > 8% and was not previously diagnosed with diabetes mellitus (excluded participants may be rescreened after referral and evidence of improved control of their condition).
+Participant has hemoglobin A1c (HbA1c) > 10% (if diabetes mellitus was previously diagnosed) or HbA1c > 8% (if diabetes mellitus was previously undiagnosed).
+(Excluded participant may be rescreened after referral and evidence of improved control of their condition.)

 Participant has moderate or severe hepatic impairment (Child-Pugh Class B or C).

-Participant has a known history of human immunodeficiency virus (HIV) infection.
-No HIV testing is required unless mandated by a local health authority.
+Participant has a known history of human immunodeficiency virus (HIV) infection (HIV antibody positive).

 Participant has a body mass index > 40 kg/m2.

-Participant has a history of drug or alcohol abuse according to Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) criteria within 2 yrs before screening.
+Participant has a history of drug or alcohol abuse according to Diagnostic and Statistical Manual of Mental Disorders, 5th edition criteria within 2 years before screening.

-Participant has received treatment with glucocorticoids greater than the equivalent of 10 mg per day of prednisone within 4 wks prior to Cycle 1 Day 1.
+Participant received treatment with glucocorticoids greater than the equivalent of 10 mg per day of prednisone within 4 weeks prior to C1D1.
 The use of topical, intraocular, inhalational, intranasal or intra-articular glucocorticoids is permitted.

-Participant received treatment with herbal medications within 4 wks prior to Cycle 1 Day 1 (e.g., saw palmetto).
+Participant received treatment with herbal medications with known anti-cancer properties or known effects on prostate physiology within 4 weeks prior to Cycle 1 Day 1 (e.g., saw palmetto, St. John's wort, turmeric/curcumin).
 Participants must agree not to use herbal products during study participation.

-Participant is receiving current treatment with systemic ketoconazole or any other cytochrome 450 (CYP17) inhibitor.
-Participants who have received systemic ketoconazole or any other CYP17 inhibitor must have discontinued these agents ≥ 4 wks prior to Cycle 1 Day 1.
+Participant is receiving current treatment with systemic ketoconazole, abiraterone acetate (AA) or any other cytochrome P450 17A1 (CYP17) inhibitor.
+Participant who has received systemic ketoconazole, AA or any other CYP17 inhibitor must have discontinued these agents ≥ 4 weeks prior to the first dose of study intervention.

-Participant received prior systemic treatment with a strong inducer or inhibitor of CYP3A4 within 4 weeks of Cycle 1 Day 1.
+Participant received prior systemic treatment with a strong inducer or inhibitor of cytochrome p450 3A4 (CYP3A4) within 4 weeks of first dose of study intervention.
 Concomitant use of strong inducers or inhibitors of CYP3A4 are not permitted on study.

-Participant is required to use any prohibited medication per List of Excluded Concomitant Medications.
+Participant is required to use any prohibited medication on the List of Excluded Concomitant Medications.

-Participant has received any investigational therapy within 4 weeks (wks0 or 5 half-lives (whichever is longer) prior to Cycle 1 Day 1.
+Participant has received any investigational therapy within 4 weeks or 5 half-lives (whichever is longer) prior to C1D1.

-Participant has absolute neutrophil count < 1500/μL, platelet count < 100,000/μL, hemoglobin < 9 g/dL (6.2 mmol/L ) or international normalized ratio (INR) ≥ 1.5 (unless participant is taking oral anticoagulants, in which case INR ≤ 2.0 is permitted) at Screening.
-NOTE: A participant may not have received any growth factors within 7 days or blood transfusions within 28 days prior to the hematology values obtained at Screening.
+Participant has absolute neutrophil count < 1500/μL, platelet count < 100000/μL or hemoglobin < 9 g/dL (6.2 mmol/L) or international normalized ratio (INR) ≥ 1.5 (unless participant is taking oral anticoagulants in which case INR ≤ 2.0 is permitted) at Screening.
+Note: Participant may not have received any growth factors within 7 days or blood transfusions within 28 days prior to the hematology values obtained at Screening.

-Participant has serum total bilirubin (TBL) > 1.5 x upper limit of normal (ULN) (except participants with documented Gilbert's disease) or serum alanine aminotransferase (ALT) or aspartate aminotransferase (AST) > 2.5 x ULN at Screening.
+Participant has serum total bilirubin > 1.5 x upper limit of normal (ULN) (or > 3 x ULN for participants with documented Gilbert's disease), or serum alanine aminotransferase or aspartate aminotransferase > 2.5 x ULN at Screening.

-Participant does not have adequate renal function defined as a calculated creatinine clearance < 30 mL/min as determined by a validated algorithm for calculating creatinine clearance at Screening.
+Participant does not have adequate renal function defined as a calculated creatinine clearance < 30 mL/min as determined by a validated algorithm for calculating creatinine clearance.

 Participant has serum albumin < 3.0 g/dL (30 g/L) at Screening.

-Participant has a known or suspected hypersensitivity to ASP5541, AA (Cohorts 1 and 2 only), prednisone or any components of the formulations used in the study.
+Participant has a known or suspected hypersensitivity to ASP5541, prednisone, or any components of the formulations used.

 Primary purpose